sxxxc/sadsadsad/README.md

 !expose - exposes image

-!user - basic information about user (works in dms & server)
+!user {ID} - basic information about user (works in dms & server)

-!userinfo - basic information about user and their join date (only in servers)
+!userinfo {ID} - basic information about user and their join date (only in servers)

-!ip - looks up location of IP
+!ip {ip} - looks up location of IP